RECIPES

 5. Transfer chicken to a plate; tent with aluminum foil.

 7. Remove from the heat.
-Slowly whisk in remaining butter, a tablespoon at a time, until melted.
+Slowly whisk in remaining cold butter, a tablespoon at a time, until melted.
 Season with salt and pepper.
 Stir in remaining mushrooms.
-Discard toothpicks; serve chicken with sauce.
+Remove toothpicks; serve chicken with sauce.

 Recipe Tip